 Embedded Systems Hardware Interfacing

 This course explores the most popular interfaces used in embedded systems.
 Key interfaces covered include GPIO, ADC, Serial/UART, I2C, SPI and USB.
-Popular RF Technologies used in embedded systems including Wi-Fi, Bluetooth, LoRa, Sigfox, and Cellular/NB-IoT will be covered.
+Popular RF Technologies used in embedded systems are also covere, including Wi-Fi, Bluetooth, and NFC.
 Students will gain hands-on experience utilizing an STM32 IoT Discovery Node throughout the course.

 - Covers both wired and wireless embedded interfaces